Fix system restore points gone or directly use backup:

 Step 1.
 Download AOMEI Backupper Standard, install and launch it.

 Step 2.
 Click System Backup under the Backup tab.

 Step 3.
 Specify the Task Name and select the destination path for your backup.
 AOMEI Backupper will automatically select the system partition and other partition related to boot your computer.
-Thus, you just need to choose the destination path.

 Options: You can comment on this task for clearly distinguish, enable email notification to get final result timely, set pre/post-command, etc.

 Schedule: You can backup system at a regular time, such as, daily/weekly/monthly.
 It all depends on how often you will change your files on the system.
 If you want to backup system during off-peak hours, please remember to tick "Wake the computer to run scheduled tasks".